drsherluck/c-hashmap/README.md

-# hashmapC
+# A simpl e hashmap

-hashmap created in c for school assignment
+hashmap created in c for university embedded systems assignment